GameSaveInfo/Docs/xml/creating_file.rst

    <?xml version="1.0" encoding="UTF-8"?>

 The encoding attribute is important.
 Due to needing to support many non-ASCII characters, GameSave.Info XML files must all be encoded in UTF-8.
-With that added, you next have to add the root :ref:`programs element <programs-element>`\ .
+With that added, you next have to add the root :doc:`programs element <reference/programs>`\ .